Session Description

 Anne O’Carroll, EUMETSAT

 Anne is an Ocean Remote Sensing Scientist and Sentinel-3 Sea Surface Scientist at EUMETSAT.
-She is currently leading the Surface Tempearture Radiometry team in the Marine Applications area.
-Activities are related to Surface Temperature for both ocean and sea-ice, including on SST from Metop IASI, Sentinel-3 SLSTR, and collaboration with the EUMETSAT OSI-SAF.
+She is currently leading the Sea Surface Temperature Radiometry team in the Marine Applications area.
+Activities are related to Surface Temperature for both ocean and sea-ice, including on SST from Metop IASI, Sentinel-3 SLSTR, and collaboration within the EUMETSAT OSI-SAF.

 Anne O'Carroll